Go work outdoors… forever!

 Like the wind in a sail, your intrinsic motivation will constantly ebb and flow.

-It is what you do when it ebbs and flows that makes you successful.
+It is what you do when it ebbs and flows that make you successful.

 If you are always working on making the internal things that drive you stronger and better, you will pull through this.

 The key is to own your life because no one else will do it for you.

 It is now time for you to START!

 Thank you for going through all ten lessons with me!

 You now have a huge head start on a better outdoor life and some of the first tools you will need to begin building an outdoor business.

 Don’t know where to go next?

 Next, I would like you to please check out my free 7-Part Pricing Guide for some insight into how you determine your competition, market forces, and ultimately what to charge your customers.

 Finally, please subscribe to the Merchants of Dirt podcast to hear what I have to say on the latest strategies and advice.